lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## SerializePublicKey and DeserializePublicKey {#sec-serialize-deserialize}

-The KEM public key serialization routine simply concatenates the public keys of the constituent KEMs, as defined below.
+Each component KEM public key is serialized according to its respective standard as shown in {{appdx_components}} and concatenated together using a fixed 4-byte length field denoting the length in bytes of the first component key, as defined below.

 ~~~
 Composite-ML-KEM.SerializePublicKey(pk) -> bytes